practicalli/astro/README.md

 Clojure development and more with [Neovim 0.10.x](https://neovim.org/) and [AstroNvim version 4](https://github.com/AstroNvim/AstroNvim)

-**Using Neovim 0.11 with this configuration may result in treesitter and other errors/warnings**.
-[Practicalli nvim-astro5](https://github.com/practicalli/nvim-astro5) is under development to better support Neovim 0.11 and AstroNvim v5.

-> [Practicalli Neovim](https://practical.li/neovim/) describes the Clojure REPL workflow, rich Git and GitHub clients and easy management of plugins and tools using this configuration.
+[Practicalli Neovim](https://practical.li/neovim/) describes the Clojure REPL workflow, rich Git and GitHub clients and easy management of plugins and tools using this configuration.

+## Neovim 0.11

+For Neovim 0.11, use [Practicalli nvim-astro5](https://github.com/practicalli/nvim-astro5) which supports Neovim 0.11 and is based on AstroNvim v5 template.

+> NOTE: Neovim 0.11 not recommended.
+Paredit (nvim-treesitter-sexp) is disabled for Neovim 0.11 and you may experience other errors & deprecation warnings.

 ## 🛠️ Installation